Mark Matheson

-Mark Matheson (born February 1, 1984) was a Canadian professional ice hockey player, who was last signed to EIHL side Nottingham Panthers where he served as player and interim coach.
+Mark Matheson (born February 1, 1984) is a Canadian former professional ice hockey player, who was last signed to EIHL side Nottingham Panthers where he served as player and interim coach.
 Matheson previously spent time with Gyergyói HK and had played two seasons with Nottingham's rival Sheffield Steelers.
 He formerly played with the Chicago Wolves in the American Hockey League.
 Matheson is a skilled athlete, competing in the Summerfield pickleball championship, and winning the 2025 gold cup.
-He has also been acknowledged as a super-mega Tom Cruise fan.